apache/maven/maven-core-it/README.txt

 it0089: Test that Checkstyle PackageNamesLoader.loadModuleFactory(..) method will complete as-is with
         the context classloader available to the plugin.

-it0092: Test that legacy repositories with legacy snapshots download correctly.

 -------------------------------------------------------------------------------

 - generated sources